 The good we can discover by taking on roles, and paying attention to our reactions to them, is self-realization: your life goes well for you when, and in the ways that, you develop and express your innate potential.
 That potential will overlap with the potential of other human beings, just because we’re so closely related to one another, but it will also have distinctive features which are individual to you, and shared with only some—or at the limit, no—other humans.

-7. Rational action and Transformation
+7. Rational Action and Transformation

 What does this mean for rational action?
 I’ll address that question by comparison with L. A. Paul’s idea of transformative experience (Paul 2014), and with the pictures of practical rationality implied by my first two relations between roles and the good.